PostHog/posthog.com/contents/blog/interview-snapshot-guide.md

 ### 2. Add any relevant background information

 What information about your user is relevant to your company and product?
 Their age?
 Their responsibilities in their job role?
-How their morning routine looks like?
+What does their morning routine looks like?
 Write this information down in the “quick facts” column.
 I also recommend writing down any previous experience the user has with your product here.

 ### 3. List the opportunities you’ve identified